-Dow Drops 2,100 Points: Stocks In Meltdown After Temporary Trading Halt
+Dow Drops 1,700 Points: Stocks In Meltdown After Temporary Trading Halt

-The stock market continued its relentless, breathtaking drop Thursday — moving deeper into bear territory — with major U.S. indexes sinking as much as 8%.
+The stock market extended its relentless, breathtaking drop Thursday — moving deeper into bear territory — with major U.S. indexes sinking as much as 7.5%.
 Stocks fell so fast, it triggered a 15-minute halt in trading for the second time this week.

+The Dow Jones Industrial Average plunged more than 1,700 points, or 7.5%.
+The S&P 500 and the Nasdaq were each down more than 6%.

-Those indexes are now down more than 25% from record highs set just last month.
+Those indexes are now down at least 23% from record highs set just last month.

 The market tumble came hours after President Trump announced a 30-day ban on travel from European countries to the United States.